-- Ensuring this policy is implemented fairly and consistently across the school. - Ensuring the school meets its duties in relation to supporting pupils with SEND. - Ensuring that there is a qualified teacher designated as SENCO for the school.
+- Ensuring this policy is implemented fairly and consistently across the school. - Ensuring the school meets its duties in relation to supporting pupils with SEND. - Monitor provision in school alongside the SENCO, working closely with staff, pupils, parents and DDAT. - Attend training to keep up to date with changes and enhance subject knowledge.